 Step 2: Harvest the Seeds

 Cut the tops off of the peppers with a knife.
 Scoop the insides out of the pepper with a spoon.
-Remove any debris from the seeds and spread them on a pepper towel in a single layer.
+Remove any debris from the seeds and spread them on a paper towel in a single layer.

-Step 3: Place Seeds in the Sun
+Step 3: Dry the Seeds

 Step 4: Store Pepper Seeds